Expert guidance for your cruise vacation!

 At Sea, Crossing the Denmark Strait

 The Denmark Strait, a narrow passage between Iceland and Greenland, teems with rich marine life.
-Our onboard experts guide guests in safely viewing the eclipse.
-Nearing Greenland, the team shares insights on ecology, geology, and wildlife, preparing guests for Zodiac operations and polar bear safety.
+Join your Expedition Team on the outer decks to watch for wildlife.
+Nearing Greenland, the team shares insights on ecology, geology, and wildlife, as well as briefings preparing guests for Zodiac operations and polar bear safety in the wilderness of Greenland.

 Day 3